Package 'mwana'

 Value

-A numeric vector of the same length as x, with values converted to the chosen measuring unit.
+A numeric vector of the same length as x with values set to specified unit of measurement.

 Examples